 Refrigerate for 30 to 45 minutes.
 Do not over-marinate or the citrus acids will "cook" the shrimp.

-Heat a large, heavy skillet over medium-high heat.
-Add 1 tablespoon olive oil to hot pan and swirl to coat.
+Heat a large skillet over medium-high heat.
+Add 1 tablespoon olive oil to the hot pan and swirl to coat.

 Remove shrimp from marinade and place in a single layer in the hot pan.
 Reserve the marinade.

-Cook for 1 minute, then flip the shrimp to the other side.
+Cook for one minute, then flip the shrimp to the other side for an additional 2 to 3 minutes.
 You may need to do this in batches, depending on the size of your pan.
 Do not overcook the shrimp or it will become rubbery.
 Remove shrimp and keep warm.